uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/final-declaration-crystallisation.html.md

 Customers can submit a final declaration from 6 April Year 1.
 The deadline for submitting a final declaration is 31 January Year 2.
 The software should remind customers to help them to meet this deadline.

+Before starting the final declaration journey, the software package will need to ensure that for the relevant tax year, the customer:

+* has finalised EOPS for all their businesses (self-employment, uk-property and foreign-property)
+* has already provided their entire income e.g. interest, dividends, other SA schedules
+* does not have any additional information to provide

 ## Providing information about how to treat a loss

 ### Losses and claims